-The original SSBC nudged zonal and meridional wind components at all sigma levels towards coarse resolution reanalysis field by using a single weighting coefficient (α =0.9).
-KK07 called this correction UV damping and applied it only to waves whose physical wavelengths are 1000 km or longer.
-In GSM-SSBC, preliminary experiments were first conducted to find the sensitivities of the simulation to the nudging parameter and to other related parameters, the results being described in the next section and in the Appendix (Experiments ALP05 and ALP2).
+The original SSBC applied to RSM uses zonal and meridional wind components at all sigma levels to be nudged towards coarse resolution reanalysis field by using a single weighting coefficient (α =0.9).
+KK07 named this correction UV damping and applied it only to waves whose physical wavelengths are 1000 km or longer (L=1000 km).
+In GSM-SSBC however, preliminary experiments are first conducted to find the sensitivities of the simulation to the nudging parameter and to other related parameters, the results being described in the next section and in the appendix.

-In addition, the area average correction in the RSM, which sets the difference between regional area averages of temperature and humidity between reanalysis and downscaling to zero (TQ correction), was replaced to set the difference between the zonal averaged temperature and humidity in reanalysis and downscaling to zero to preserve the meridional gradient of the zonal mean in the reanalysis.
+In addition, the area average correction in the RSM, which sets the difference between regional area averages of temperature and humidity between reanalysis and downscaling to zero (TQ correction), is modified to set zonal averaged temperature and humidity to zero to preserve the meridional gradient of the zonal mean in the reanalysis.